adamnstone/DigitalPortfolioWebsite/docs/stem/fab-academy/disability-forewarning-system.md

 # Disability Forewarning System

-For my Fab Academy Final Project, I wanted to create something that helps people living with Tourette Syndrome (a condition I have).
+For my Fab Academy Final Project, I wanted to create something that helps people living with Tourette Syndrome.
 Tourette Syndrome a neurodevelopmental disorder included in the ADA that's characterized by making involuntary movements and vocalizations, called tics, and there's no cure.
 Tourette's affects 1-in-50 people.
 It ranges from very mild to very severe.
 For more information, see the [Tourette Association of America's website](https://tourette.org/).

 My tics are mild, but for people with severe Tourette, tics can be misinterpreted by law enforcement as intoxication or aggression, dangerously escalating police encounters.
 I wanted to create a device that prevents escalation at a traffi stop when an officer is interacting with someone who has severe tics.